Ultrasound Technician Training: How to Become an Ultrasound Tech

 Consider Becoming a Certified Ultrasound Technician

-You may opt for certification to get an edge in the job market, even in geographic areas that do not require licensure or certification.
+Board certification validates an ultrasound tech’s knowledge and experience.
+Becoming a certified ultrasound technician may be optional, depending on your state’s legislation.
+Still, many employers require these credentials.
+Board certification gives you an edge in the job market even in geographic areas that do not require licensure or certification.
 Ultrasound technicians can become certified through the ARDMS and the American Registry of Radiologic Technologists (ARRT).

-Ultrasound Technician Specialties
+Ultrasound Technician Training

 Certificate in Sonography

 • Time to Complete: A certificate takes about 14-22 months to complete.
-While the timeline varies depending on the coursework, you can usually expect to graduate in less than two years.
+While the timeline varies depending on coursework, you can usually expect to graduate in less than two years.

 Associate Degree in Sonography